joergnick/cqExperiments/nonlinearMaxwell/README.txt

 Numpy version : 1.18.5

-The following commands (with a shell in the folder cqExperiments, one level above the present level) recover the plots of the corresponding manuscript:
+The following commands (with a shell in the folder cqExperiments, one level above the present level), executed in order, recover the plots of the corresponding manuscript:

 python3 nonlinearMaxwell/generate_grids.py
 python3 nonlinearMaxwell/create_densities.py